JuliaApproximation/DomainSetsCore.jl/README.md

 This package defines the abstract type `Domain{T}` of continuous domains with elements of type `T`.
 All types inheriting from it are treated as domains, i.e., as possibly continuous sets of elements.
-No concrete types are defined in this package.
+No concrete domain types are defined in this package.

 The package also defines the trait `DomainStyle`.
 Any type can declare to implement the domain interface by defining